Banteay Srei - The Citadel of the women

 first time in the history of Khmer architecture, whole scenes of mythological subject-matter are depicted on the

 A lintel is a horizontal beam spanning the gap between two posts.
-Some lintels serve a structural
+Some lintels serve a

-lintels at Banteay Srei are beautifully carved, rivalling those of the 9th century Preah Ko style in quality.
+purpose.
+The lintels at Banteay Srei are beautifully carved, rivalling those of the 9th century Preah Ko style in quality.

 Many niches in the temple walls contain carvings of devatas or dvarapalas.